Yorkshire Ambulance Service: Leadership

-On 8 March 2016, the trust announced that the incumbent chairman, Della Cannings would be standing down from her position after six years with her final date in office being 9 May 2016.
+On 8 March 2016, the trust announced that incumbent chairwoman Della Cannings was standing down from her position after six years, with her final date in office being 9 May 2016.

 Staff roles

 YAS employs 4,679 staff, who together with 1,055 volunteers, provide a vital 24-hour emergency and healthcare service.
 The largest proportion of staff, over 62%, are employed in operational patient-facing roles including Accident and Emergency, Patient Transport Service, NHS 111, Hazardous Area Response Team, Yorkshire Air Ambulance paramedics, Emergency Operations Centre, Resilience and Special Services, Private and Events, Resource and Embrace paediatric and neonatal transport service.

 Fleet

 YAS operates over 500 emergency vehicles which are a mix of Double Crewed Ambulances (DCAs, usually crewed with a qualified Paramedic or Emergency Medical Technician (EMT) working with an Emergency Care Assistant) and Rapid Response Vehicles (RRVs) which are crewed by a single paramedic, EMT or Emergency Care Practitioner.
 The emergency fleet is primarily made up of Fiat Ducato ambulances and Škoda Kodiaq rapid response vehicles.

 YAS also has over 370 Patient Transport Service (PTS) vehicles which are operated by over 800 patient transport staff.

 YAS can deploy rescue helicopters, including two Airbus H145 aircraft of the Yorkshire Air Ambulance to emergencies and incidents across the service area, however the Air Ambulance Service is a charity and not an integral part of YAS – paramedics are provided by YAS and work on a rota with doctors who are voluntary members of the BASICS (British Association for Immediate Care) to offer additional medical skills.

 YAS has the ability to call on private companies and St John Ambulance to provide cover in times of extreme need, and a long-term contract is held with St John Ambulance to provide fully crewed ambulances to YAS for emergency and non-emergency work.